 Location: Weill Greenberg Center, 1305 York Ave., New York (directions)

 Training is in the second floor Greenberg Auditorium

 Note: This event is offered and organized by SBIR Impact NYC.

 Through a competitive application process, select participants will receive follow-on counseling via one-on-one proposal mentoring with SBIR/STTR experts.
-Iterative proposal development assistance will be offered on an as needed basis.
+Up to 15 hours of iterative proposal development assistance will be offered on an as needed basis.
 If selected for follow on counseling, participants will be charged $250 participation fee.
 All additional costs will be covered by the Center for Biotechnology.